Hoverflies,

 places, but it is increasingly rare.

-Usually you can find the Leucozona glauciaon a white Apiaceae or
+Usually you can find the Leucozona glaucia on a white Apiaceae or

-difficult to photograph.
+Umbelliferae.
+They always run back and forth.
 The eggs are also on these plants.

 They are especially along forest edges in deciduous forests.